Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execute permission to the owner and group owner and read permission
+Permission to the owner the group owner and the other user to the file hello